huggingface/hub-docs/docs/hub/security-git-ssh.md

 To access private repositories with SSH, or to push changes via SSH, you will need to add your SSH public key to your huggingface.co account.
 You can manage your SSH keys [in your user settings](https://huggingface.co/settings/keys).

-To add a SSH key to your account, click on the "Add SSH key" button.s
+To add a SSH key to your account, click on the "Add SSH key" button.

 Then, enter a name for this key (for example, "Personal computer"), and copy and paste the content of your **public** SSH key in the area below.
 The public key is located in the `~/.ssh/id_XXXX.pub` file you found or generated in the previous steps.